jrg94/CSE5544/assignment01/README.md

 In total, I spent about a day and a half getting all this together.
 After all, the CMake build and the Visual Studio build both take about a half an hour.
 And, if you're like me, you don't have Visual Studio or CMake, so downloading and installing those tools takes some time.
+In addition, the directions include some implicit instructions on how to run CMake and Visual Studio, so I had to spend some time learning the ropes there as well.